This week, we tackle another one of your most asked questions in our series called Ask Me Anything.

 According to Registered Massage Therapists’ Association of Ontario:

 Massage therapy is the manipulation of soft tissues of the body including, muscles, connective tissues, tendons, ligaments and joints.

-The association also goes onto say that Registered Massage Therapy helps to alleviate discomfort in every-day stressors, muscular overuse, and conditions related to chronic pain.
-Registered Massage Therapists (RMT) can be essential to one’s well-being, helping to:
+The association also goes onto say that registered massage therapy helps to alleviate discomfort in every-day stressors, muscular overuse, and conditions related to chronic pain.
+Registered massage therapists (RMTs) can be essential to one’s well-being, helping to:

 - educe or eliminate pain;

 - Improve lymphatic drainage;

 RMTs can work in conjunction with physiotherapists to provide analgesic support to patients who are experiencing severe pain.
 Continued support with the physiotherapist may help the patient make the necessary strength, mobility, and functional gains for a meaningful effect.

 Registered physiotherapists use a variety of treatment techniques to address a person’s musculoskeletal, neurological, or cardiorespiratory impairments and are experts in rehabilitation from them.
 Learn more about our team of physiotherapists and our physiotherapy services.